Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--hFvijwVlSQ.md

 Jace: Plus two for nut Snutt: No!
 Minus two for no nut.. or.. yeah
 Jace: Plus four for nut and a cup Jace: Um maybe showing meters away on pings
 Jace: Yeah could be interesting.
-Jace: So- so the whole measuring and pings stuff let's uh- let's uh, uh look at that.
+Jace: So- so the whole measuring and pings stuff let's, - let's, , , look at that.
 Snutt: Plug our questions
 Jace: We have a website.
 >
 > Jace: questions.satisfactorygame.com